Are Non-EU/EEA Citizens Allowed to Apply for a Permanent Residence Permit in the Netherlands?

 There are two main routes to permanent residence in the Netherlands, as follows:

 This route to permanent residency is based on EU law and enables you to more easily apply for a residence permit in another EU country.
+For example, if you were to apply for unlimited leave to remain for the UK.
 In addition, you will not need to meet the conditions defined by that country for a residence permit.

 In order to apply under this route, you will need to satisfy the following eligibility criteria: